 So why do I continue to maintain an art blog?

-- It helps me to keep a record of techniques, methods, color choices and the story behind each painting - information that would otherwise be lost.
+- It helps me to keep a record of the story behind each painting and details of things like the color palette and techniques used—information that would otherwise be lost.

 - Writing about something lets me begin to really understand it.